Select Page

 We will carefully study the early results of each policy as it is implemented, make any needed adjustments, and use what we have learned to guide the development of other policies at earlier stages.
 We continue to recognize the ethical considerations of the framework, which the OPTN Ethics Committee set forth in a white paper in 2021 that was then approved by the Board of Directors.

-More resource information is available on both the OPTN and UNOS websites.
+More resource information is available on the OPTN website.
 Please share it with your peers, your patients, and anyone who supports efforts to continue improving the system to better serve the patients who rely on it—and on us—every day.

 Sincerely,